pyscript/docs/docs/user-guide/index.md

 PyScript is a platform for Python in the browser.

 PyScript's aim is to bring together two of the most vibrant technical ecosystems on the planet.
-If the web and Python had a baby, you get PyScript.
+If the web and Python had a baby, you'd get PyScript.

 PyScript works because modern browsers support
 [web assembly](https://webassembly.org/) (abbreviated to WASM) - a virtual